Indiana License #HI00500083 ASHI Certified Inspector #207869 Inspector by Review GLC Chapter ASHI

 I did notice a lightning rod system installed across the roof today.
 One cable is disconnected at the west end ridge location that should be reconnected to complete system.

-today.
+55) I could not verify bonding of the water pipes to the electric ground system today.
 Equipment bonding is required even though parts of the service lines have been replaced with plastic water line to protect against equipment grounding faults across metal objects.
 Recommend bonding of the remaining metal components be verified and corrected if necessary by a licensed electrician.

 56) Since the main disconnect is located under the meter outside, this distribution panel is considered a sub panel.
 Neutral and equipment ground conductors are properly separated.
 Neutral conductors should be attached to a "floating" neutral bar not bonded to the panel, while grounding conductors should be attached to a separate grounding bar bonded to the sub panel.
 This isolation was done properly and professionally.